ajsalmons/ECSE351_GNU_Problem_Set/README.md

 - User can vary amplitude, frequency, phase, and offset of two signals
 - See time domain and phasor views

-Create a block diagram with a GUI that simulates the Phase Lab.
-In the GUI, the user should be able to vary the amplitude, frequency and phase of a signal, and see the time domain and phasor view in real time.
-(Consider the QT GUI Vector Sink block.)
-An excellent version will be used in future curriculum, with acknowledgment of your work.

 # Approach
 - UI designed for 19 x 10 aspect ratio (1080p minus taskbar and menu bar)
     - Maximize area of Time Series and XY Plot in UI